fbpx

 LOUIS GOSSETT BLACK HISTORY OSCAR FACTS

-James Baskett was the First Black man to receive an Oscar in the Special Awards category in 1947.
-He received Academy Special Award, for his characterization of Uncle Remus in Song of the South.
+James Baskett became the first Black man to receive an Oscar, when he was awarded an Academy Honorary Award in 1948 for his portrayal of Uncle Remus in Song of the South.

 John-Singleton-BLACK HISTORY OSCAR FACTS